 Providence: the new adventure of haitian rum

-Built in 2018, Distillerie de Port-au-Prince is one of the newest distilleries in the Caribbean.
-The project was born from a collaboration between the Barbancourt-Linge family, heirs of a strong and historic Haitian rum heritage, and La Maison & Velier, a joint venture between La Maison du Whisky in France and Velier in Italy.
+Built in 2018, The project began as a collaboration between the Linge family of Berling, direct descendants of a famous Haitian rum dynasty, and La Maison & Velier, a joint venture between La Maison du Whisky in France and Velier in Italy.
 This association gave birth to a new rum brand: PROVIDENCE.

 A unique family heritage